Payoffs

 • Short Put: \(-\max(0, X - S_T)\)

-The blue and red lines in the diagrams represent the payoff at maturity.
-The green lines also account for the premium paid or received, showing the final profit or loss.
+The blue lines in the diagrams represent the payoff at maturity.
+The pink lines also account for the premium paid or received, showing the final profit or loss.